yehia67/documentation/iota-basics/0.1/concepts/minimum-weight-magnitude.md

 # Minimum weight magnitude

-**The minimum weight magnitude (MWM) is a variable that defines how much work is done during proof of work.
+**The minimum weight magnitude (MWM) is a variable that defines how much work is done during [proof of work](../concept/proof-of-work.md).
+When you interact with an IOTA network as a client, you must use the correct MWM for that network.
+Otherwise, your transaction won't be valid and the nodes will reject it.**

 During proof of work, the transaction hash is repeatedly hashed until it ends in the same number of 0 trits as the MWM.
 The higher the MWM, the harder the proof of work.
-When you interact with an IOTA network as a client, you must use the correct MWM for that network.
-Otherwise, your transaction won't be valid and the nodes will reject it.**

 All nodes in an [IOTA network](root://getting-started/0.1/references/iota-networks.md) accept transactions whose hashes end in the same or higher number of 0 trits as their predefined MWM.